bryanteh828/stock-market-monitoring-project/readme.txt

 B - A Portfolio Tracker

 1 - Outputs: Portfolio's performance in visualized plots/tables
-2 - Input: A record of stock purchase in .csv format.
-3 - Automation: A Windows Scheduleer, on my Windows Laptop
+2 - Input: A record of stock purchase in .csv format (see transactions.csv) 3 - Automation: A Windows Scheduleer, on my Windows Laptop

 Results are through email